Celebrate with students this special, once-a-year occasion using these fun birthday writing prompts.

 - Create or share a funny story about a birthday party where blowing out the candles is a challenge.

-- Write a creative story about a group of friends breaking a piñata.
+- Write a story about a group of friends breaking a piñata.

 - Compare and contrast a cake versus a cupcake.
 Write you response in paragraph form.